Monkatraz/espells/README.md

 Espells is welcome to PRs, issues, etc. Any contributions must maintain "parity" with Hunspell, although there is obviously some nuance to that idea.

 If you want to understand how Espells work, the source files are _fully_ documented.
-Additionally, you can take a look at [Spyll's documentation](https://spylls.readthedocs.io/en/latest/) for additional perspective and reasoning about certain technical details.
+Additionally, you can take a look at [Spylls' documentation](https://spylls.readthedocs.io/en/latest/) for additional perspective and reasoning about certain technical details.

 ### Building